 We have accrued certain costs related to the sites described above as it has been determined that the costs are probable and can be reasonably estimated.
-We continue to investigate environmental conditions at the Somerville, Massachusetts site.
-The full nature and extent of those conditions, and of the remedial solutions that may be employed to address them, have not yet been finally determined.
-In the interim, as the investigation proceeds, we are implementing measures to mitigate potential impacts in the vicinity of the site.
+We continue to implement mitigation measures and to monitor environmental conditions at the Somerville, Massachusetts site.
 We also have potential exposure related to an additional parcel of land (the "Central Area") related to the Woburn, Massachusetts site discussed above.
 Currently, the consent order for the Woburn, Massachusetts site discussed above does not define or require any remediation work in the Central Area.
-We have not accrued for this contingency as we believe, at this time, the liability is not probable and the amount of such contingent liability cannot be reasonably estimated.
+We recently received written comments from the United States Environmental Protection Agency ("EPA") requesting additional information and response actions with respect to both our property at the Woburn site and the Central Area.
+These comments are being reviewed with the EPA and other parties to the decree, and they are not yet final.
+We have accrued costs to perform certain work responsive to the EPA's comments.